-In April 2014, the FASB issued new guidance on reporting discontinued operations and disclosures of disposals of components of an entity, which amends the existing definition of a discontinued operation and requires entities to disclose additional information about disposal transactions that do not meet the discontinued operations criteria.
-The guidance redefines a discontinued operation as a component or group of components of an entity that has been disposed of by sale or other than by sale or is classified as held for sale and represents a strategic shift that has a major effect on an entity's operations and financial results.
-The guidance is effective prospectively for disposals or components classified as held for sale in periods on or after December 15, 2014 with early adoption permitted.
+Recently Adopted Accounting Pronouncements - In April 2014, the Financial Accounting Standards Board ("FASB") issued new guidance on reporting discontinued operations and disclosures of disposals of components of an entity, which amends the existing definition of a discontinued operation and requires entities to disclose additional information about disposal transactions that do not meet the discontinued operations criteria.
+The guidance redefines discontinued operation as a component or group of components of an entity that has been disposed of by sale or other than by sale or is classified as held for sale and represents a strategic shift that has a major effect on an entity's operations and financial results.
+The guidance was effective prospectively for disposals or components classified as held for sale in periods on or after December 15, 2014 with early adoption permitted.
 Cohu elected to implement this new guidance in the second quarter of fiscal 2014 and the adoption did not have a material impact on our consolidated financial position, results of operations or cash flows.